Mohmed-Ayoub-Js/Committed-Muslim-EX/README.md

 Well, in this case we need a browser, for me I will use firefox for windows 10 os, And I will write in the search box:
 ```
-# The search word you should type in the browser Firefox
 $ about:debugging
 ```